Warning to homeowners on significant changes to capital gains rules from April 2020

 Further complications for homeowners

-Furthermore, rules surrounding Private Residence Relief and Letting Relief are also changing significantly on 6 April 2020 which affect how these tax liabilities are calculated.
+Furthermore, rules surrounding Private Residence Relief and Letting Relief are also changing significantly on 6 April 2020.
+This affects how these tax liabilities are calculated.

 Private Residence Relief

-Private Residence Relief is currently available when you rent out a property that was once your main residence, Private Residence Relief is available for the amount of time you lived in it, together with an 18 month grace period up to when you sold it, regardless of whether you lived in the property during this period or not, even if it was rented out during this period.
+Private Residence Relief (PRR) is currently available when you rent out a property that was once your main residence.
+This is available for the amount of time you lived in it.
+It also applies for a nine month grace period up to when you sold it.
+This is regardless of whether you lived in the property during this final period or not, even if it was rented out.

-This means that if the value of your property has increased since you purchased it, you only pay capital gains on the remainder of the time, as a percentage of the increase in value, less any tax allowable purchase and disposal costs.
-From 6 April 2020, this relief will be reduced to just 9 months, effectively halving the grace period immediately before a sale.
+This means that if the value of your property has increased since you purchased it, you only pay capital gains on the remainder of the time.
+This is as a percentage of the increase in value, less any tax allowable purchase and disposal costs.

 Lettings Relief

-Exceptions to the changes are the 36-month period that PRR is available for disabled persons, or those in a care home, which will remain.
+Exceptions to the changes are the 36-month period that PRR is available for disabled persons or those in care homes.
 Lettings Relief will only be available where the owner of the property is in shared accommodation with a tenant.

-These two changes could mean that you could be liable for a considerable tax bill if you do not exchange contracts on a property before the end of the tax year (for tax purposes, it is the date of exchange, not completion that is the key date to determine when a property is sold).
-Under the current arrangements, even a considerable increase in a property’s value could result in a nil capital gains tax bill once these two allowances have been factored in.
+These two changes could mean that you could be liable for a considerable tax bill.
+For tax purposes, the date of exchange, not completion is the key date to determine when a property is sold.

 Contact us for advice today on capital gains tax and other property related tax issues

-The calculation of capital gains tax when disposing of a property can be complicated at the best of times, with the complex rules surrounding Private Residence Relief and Lettings Relief also changing at the same time, this presents many people with a minefield to navigate.
+The calculation of capital gains tax when disposing of a property can be complicated at the best of times.
+With the complex rules surrounding Private Residence Relief and Lettings Relief, this can present a minefield to navigate.